gparatore123/nightmare/modules/06-ROP/unit_07.md

 ```

 The slot for bad's return address is already being used for the argument
-to bin<sub>sh</sub>.
+to `bin_sh`.
 We're hosed.
 Worse, consider what would happen in
 this code example where one of the functions needs to take **two**
 arguments: